HYU-ARK-Lab/SCoNE/scripts/xprovence/readme.md

 Training consists of three steps: (1) Translating Provence data; (2) Relevance scores calculation; (3) training XProvence model.
 We also provide below the [translated data](https://drive.google.com/file/d/1i1Qr_ogdS1R7G4At2iIfAuXOmmjlaIMA/) obtained after steps 1 and the [relevance scores](https://drive.google.com/file/d/1XHtN-xVx5kgH5b-O1bQc7FbxB1K3Fgu2/) obtained from step 2 so that you can jump directly to step 3.

-If you have any questions, do not hesitate to contact us by corresponding emails specified in the [paper]()!
+If you have any questions, do not hesitate to contact us by corresponding emails specified in the [paper](https://arxiv.org/pdf/2601.18886))!

 #### Step 1: Data Translation